remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 1. Redeploy your function: `npx remotion lambda functions deploy`
 1. Migrate according to the changelog below:

+## September 14th, 2021

+Version hash: `2.4.0-alpha.91579e8b`

+- Fixes a bug where `npx remotion lambda policies user` could not be executed without AWS credentials which is a paradox.
+- Fixes a bug where a render could fail with an error `Frame X was not rendered`

 ## September 7th, 2021

 Version hash: `2.4.0-alpha.ec355aba`